kleph/dcos-docs/1.10/installing/config/reference.md

 Indicates whether to enable DC/OS virtual networks.

 **Important:** Virtual networks require Docker version 1.11 or later.
 If you are using Docker 1.10 or earlier, you must specify `dcos_overlay_enable: 'false'`.
-For more information, see the [system requirements](/docs/1.10/installing/custom/system-requirements/).
+For more information, see the [install prerequisites](/docs/1.10/installing/advanced-installer/prerequisites/).

 *  `dcos_overlay_enable: 'false'` Do not enable the DC/OS virtual network.
 *  `dcos_overlay_enable: 'true'` Enable the DC/OS virtual network.
 This is the default value.
 After the virtual network is enabled, you can also specify the following parameters: